Stocks tick higher on Wall Street after long losing streak

 A separate report said the U.S. economy's growth was likely a touch weaker in the last three months of 2022 than earlier estimated.
 But it still grew at a 2.7% annual rate.

 Wall Street’s heightened expectations for the Fed have been most evident in the bond market, where Treasury yields have shot higher this month.
-They were holding relatively steady on Thursday, taking some pressure off stocks.
+They were easing a bit on Thursday, taking some pressure off stocks.

 The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, dipped to 3.91% from 3.93% late Wednesday.